mershark/math-magician/README.md

 # 📖 Math Magician <a name="about-project"></a>

-> In this project I will develop a user-friendly single-page application for performing various math calculations, but for this task I added random quotes to the calculator app which was fetched from an external API: [API Ninjas](https://api-ninjas.com/api/quotes)
+> In this project, I created a feature-rich calculator application with an elegant and user-friendly design.
+The calculator performs basic arithmetic operations and displays the result prominently.
+I implemented a custom logic for handling calculations and integrated it with a React user interface.
+Additionally, I incorporated an inspiring quote display that fetches random quotes from an external API: [API Ninjas](https://api-ninjas.com/api/quotes).
+The layout is responsive, adapting gracefully to different screen sizes.
+The final result is a polished and functional calculator app with a motivational touch.

 ## Built With